 We recommend typing your Narratives in a Word Document outside of the application, then copying and pasting it into the written narrative sections.
 Otherwise, the application will time out and you will lose what you have written.

-- After pasting your narratives in each section, we recommend fixing any formatting issues. - When typing your narratives, it is best to use small paragraphs.
+After pasting your narratives in each section, we recommend fixing any issues.

 The AFG Application:

 The first sections of the application are about your organization.

 Applicant characteristics: includes a narrative section where you must describe your critical infrastructure.